-Unfortunately, the throughput model does not permit as good a competitive ratio for cooperative collect as the latency model: Aspnes and Waarts give a lower bound of $\Omega(\sqrt{n})$ .
+Unfortunately, the throughput model does not permit as good a competitive ratio for cooperative collect as the latency model: Aspnes and Waarts give a lower bound of $\Omega(\sqrt{n})$.
 However, it is an indication of the merits of our algorithm that (with a slight modification) it comes very close to this bound.
 Again, the key property is its low collective latency.
 By having each processor alternate between running one step of our algorithm and one step of the naive algorithm that simply reads all registers directly, we get an algorithm whose collective latency is still $O(n \log^3 n)$ and which guarantees to finish any single processor's collect in at most 2n work done by that processor.
-In [10] it is shown that any algorithm with a collective latency of L and an absolute bound of 2n operations on any single collect will have a competitive ratio of at most $4\sqrt{L+2n}$ ; as with the competitive latency bound, this bound is stated only for deterministic algorithms, but with a bit of tinkering its proof can be made to apply to our algorithm as well.
+In [10] it is shown that any algorithm with a collective latency of L and an absolute bound of 2n operations on any single collect will have a competitive ratio of at most $4\sqrt{L+2n}$; as with the competitive latency bound, this bound is stated only for deterministic algorithms, but with a bit of tinkering (as shown in the full paper) its proof can be made to apply to our algorithm as well.
 The result is:

-Theorem 12 The expected competitive throughput of the repeated collect algorithm, modified so that no collect takes more than 2n steps, is $O(n^{1/2} \log^{3/2} n)$ .
+Theorem 11 The competitive throughput of the repeated collect algorithm is $O(n^{1/2} \log^{3/2} n)$.